TV Meteorologist

 What are questions you are asked most often?

-Asked by Jackie over 12 years ago
+Asked by Jackie almost 13 years ago

 Is it going to rain?
 Will the storms be severe?
 What are the best apps for my phone?
 What about global warming?
 Do people ever blame you for bad weather?
 I recognize your voice, where do I know you from?
 Thanks, Jackie!